jpcommissaris/claude-design-prototypes/README.md

 # claude-design-prototypes

-**This repo is 100% a test — not real.** These are prototype tests only, used for testing Claude Design prototype hosting with Strella user research.
+**These repo designs are 100% a test — built by claude.** These are prototype tests only, used for testing Claude Design prototype hosting with Strella user research.